ainize-team/ain-js-trigger-router-for-ainize/README.md

 }
 ```

-## Example: Connecting Llama 3.1
+## Example: Simple AI Service Integration

-For an example setup, refer to the code provided in the repository.
-It demonstrates how to configure a connection to Llama 3.1, an AI model offered by Ainize for free.
+This is a simple example provided to help you understand how to connect an AI service.
+Modify it according to your specific requirements.
 ```JS
 export const inference = async (req: Request): Promise<any> =>{
   const {